 Today, short films come in many genres, lengths and styles.
 They entertain us with animation, fantasy, comedy and drama.
 They also inform and educate us through documentary subjects that provide revealing insights into real-life stories we may have never known before.

-Film Movement founded National Short Film Day in 2019 and celebrated its first observance on December 28th, 2019 by streaming this collection of 10 short films for all viewers.
+Film Movement founded National Short Film Day in 2019 and celebrated its first observance on December 28th, 2019 by streaming a collection of its short films for all viewers.